Aging and Sleep: All You Need to Know

 - If you can’t fall asleep, get out of bed and try again later

-Care must be taken of the body at all stages of life.
-In the later years, the quality and consistency of that care make a big difference in the quality of life.
-Building habits that create the best possible circumstances for adequate sleep can help seniors get better rest.
+After reading everything on lack of sleep and aging, we can conclude that you must take care of your body at all stages of life.
+The quality and consistency of that care make a big difference in the quality of life in the later years.
+Building habits that create the best possible circumstances for adequate sleep can help seniors get better rest and avoid the long–term effects of lack of sleep.
 With better sleep comes the opportunity to take advantage of all that life still has to offer.

 How does sleep change as we age?

 Our sleeping needs change as we grow and age.
 A newborn needs as much as 17 hours of sleep.
-The necessary amount of sleep decreases progressively before reaching a plateau of 7–9 hours when we become adults.
+The necessary amount of sleep decreases progressively before reaching a plateau of 7–9 hours when we become adults, proving that sleep changes with age.
 This remains our target amount of sleep for most of our lives.

 How many hours of sleep do older adults need?

-Adults aged 65+ need at least 7–8 hours of sleep to function properly when they are awake.
-A wider range of 5–9 hours may be appropriate for some people, but it is not recommended for longer periods of time.
+Adults aged 65+ need at least 7–8 hours of sleep to function properly when awake.
+A wider range of 5–9 hours may be appropriate for some people, but it is not recommended for more extended periods.

 Do seniors need less sleep?

-Technically, yes, but only one hour less than adults aged 26 to 64.
+Technically, yes, but only one hour less than adults aged 26–64.
 This is because we need less sleep to become fully rested as we get older.

 Do you sleep more as you get older?